-Nuwa]: Project Information, the current project name is displayed.

-Device information, when a device is connected, click it to check details about the receiver connected.
-Refer to section 3.6 for detailed description.

-[Satellites status, when a device is connected, it displays satellite positioning status which includes: None, Single, DGPS, Float and Fixed.
+Icon Description Nuwa Project Information, the current project name is displayed.
+The Device Device information, when a device is connected, click it to check details about the receiver connected.
+Refer to section 3.6 for detailed description. \$ \$.
+Satellites status, when a device is connected, it displays satellite positioning status which includes: None, Single, DGPS, Float and Fixed.
 Click this icon to view satellite information which is shown in the figures below.

-[Description of the connected of the con

-Menu area

-List all the menu items in the current functional group.

-Tabs Bar
+Disconnected Connection status, if there is no device connected, it displays Disconnected.
+Click this icon to enter connect interface, refer details in section 3.1.
+If there is a device connected, this icon displays the 2D and 3D accuracy of current connected device.

+Satellite Info